Jubemi-Pajiah/ML-Projects/Rock_Identification_Poject/README.md

 # 🪨 Rock Identification Project

 This project trains a deep learning model to **classify rocks and minerals** into their specific types (e.g., Basalt, Granite, Coal) and also their broader geological families (**Igneous, Metamorphic, Sedimentary**).
+I used over 13,000 images for this model.
+I was inspired to do this after my first field work exercise in Igarra, Edo State.
+It's an igneous terrain.
+The idea is to build a rock detection model to prepare me for my next field work 😂😁🤫.

 It includes:
 - Dataset normalization and organization.